johannpereze/johannpereze/README.md

 - 🌱 I’m currently learning Javascript, HTML and CSS
 - 💞️ I’m looking to collaborate on any jr project as a frontend
 - 📫 You can rechme on instagram @johannpereze
+- ▶️ I also have a youtube channel https://www.youtube.com/c/JohannPerezE/

 <!---
 johannpereze/johannpereze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.